urbanprah/dtz/README.md

 # dtz
-dtz is simple shell script for managing dots (dotfiles) This repo also contains my dotfiles used to set up an archlinux desktop system.
+dtz is simple shell script for managing dots (dotfiles).
+Mine can be found in this repository.

 Other programs
 --------------